Who participates in the Summer REU Program?

 What stipend will I receive for the summer?

-The stipend for 2018 will be $5000.
-It will be paid in two equal installments at the end of June and July.
+The stipend for 2019 has yet to be determined, but the stipend for 2018 was $5000.
+It is typically paid in two equal installments at the end of June and July.
 We would love to give you your first payment at the end of May, but for several administrative reasons, that is not possible.